toniilic/claude-client-gradio/README.md

 - **Text Input with Claude:** Enter a prompt and optional context.
 The context will be used to provide more accurate responses from Claude.
 - **Text Input with OpenAI:** Enter a prompt and optional context.
 The context will be used to provide more accurate responses from OpenAI via LangChain.
-- **Text Input with OpenSource:** Enter a prompt and optional context.
-The context will be used to provide more accurate responses from the open-source model.
+- **Text Input with DeepSeek:** Enter a prompt and optional context.
+The context will be used to provide more accurate responses from DeepSeek-Coder-V2.
 - **File Upload:** Upload a CSV or TXT file and optionally provide context.
 The content of the file and context will be used to generate a response from the chosen model.

 ### Example